vnoitkumar/show-password/README.md

 # Show Password
-A Google Chrome extension, for change the password fields to text fields and vice versa
+A Google Chrome extension, Show password when clicking the extension icon and hides when you click it again